-- (1) There is established for the purposes of this Act a Workfare Programme Fund which shall be managed by the National Savings Fund. - (2) There shall be paid into the Workfare Programme Fund - - (a) money collected by way of levy at the rates specified in the Second Schedule of the Human Resource Development Act 2003; - (b) all monies appropriated by the National Assembly for the purposes of the Workfare Programme; and - (c) interests on investments.

-- (3) There shall be paid out of the Workfare Programme Fund - (a) the Transition Unemployment Benefit payable at the rate specified in the Sixth Schedule; - (aa) all expenses incurred for any training, re-skilling or multi-skilling of laid-off workers which is organised by the Permanent Secretary; - (b) the total contributions of workers payable under the National Pensions Act as referred to in section 44(3); and - (c) all expenses incurred in the administration of the Workfare Programme Fund.
+(1) nere is established for the purposes of this Act a Workfare Programme Fund n shall be managed by the National Savings Fund.
+(2) Ti nere shall be paid into the Workfare Programme Fund - (a) money collected by way of levy at the rates specified in the Second Schedule of the Human Resource Development Act 2003; (b) all monies appropriated by the National Assembly for the purposes of the Workfare Programme; and (c) interests on investments.
+(3) TI nere shall be paid out of the Workfare Programme Fund - (a) the Transition Unemployment Benefit payable at the rate specified in the Sixth Schedule; (aa) all expenses incurred for any training, re-skilling or multi-skilling of laid-of workers which is organised by the Permanent Secretary; (b) the total contributions of workers payable under the National Pensions Act as referred to in section 44(3); and (c) all expenses incurred in the administration of the Workfare Programme Fund.